-By liasing with the Local Authority Community Safety Team it was established that they too were receiving a large volume of complaints from the public relating to anti-social behaviour in specific areas of the town centre.
-These complaints identified key times and locations and also identified incidents of criminal damage mirroring the same time bands and locations.
+By liaising with the Local Authority Community Safety Team it was established that they too were receiving a large volume of complaints from the public relating to anti-social behaviour in specific areas of the town centre.
+These complaints highlighted key times and locations.

-Further liaison with retailers and licensees selling intoxicants, identified a related problem with juveniles intimidating customers into making purchases of intoxicants on their behalf, with a resultant loss of trade.
+Further liaison with retailers and licensees selling alcohol, identified a related problem with juveniles intimidating customers into making purchases of alcohol on their behalf, with a resultant loss of trade.